Lakatrazz/Fusion-Lists/README.md

 Global bans prevent the joining and hosting of Public and Private lobbies, but still allow Friends Only lobbies.
 Bans are reserved for only the most problematic users; smaller offenses can be handled by individual lobby bans.

+For someone to be globally banned, verifiable hard evidence needs to be provided by multiple sources.
+One source will not constitute a ban.

 You can view the general Fusion rules [here](RULES.md).

 ## Profanity List